trading-tournaments.com

 Marty "Pit Bull" Schwartz — from failed analyst to U.S. Investing Champion

 Schwartz spent nearly a decade as a securities analyst losing money before pivoting to trading.
-Six years later he won the 1984 U.S. Investing Championship with a 210% return — and went on to become the trader his memoir Pit Bull made famous.
+Six years later he won the 1984 U.S.

 By Vitaly Kaminsky